URS: A Unified Neural Routing Solver for Cross-Problem Zero-Shot Generalization: Model Architecture and Training

 \subsection{Problem State $C_{t}$}

 In this section, we detail the problems that require additional state signals.
 If a problem is not mentioned in this section, it means we will not apply any extra state to it, i.e., $C_{t}=0$.

 For all problems with the capacity constraint, we explicitly impose \textbf{only remaining load}, while diverse additional constraints (e.g., time windows, duration limit, and backhaul) are enforced implicitly as $\mathcal{M}_t$ masks infeasible candidate nodes to guarantee valid solutions, instead of being fully enumerated in the input of the decoder.

-For OP, we keep track of the remaining maximum length at time $t$, and $C_t$ represents the remaining routing length that can be moved, and we normalize it to $[0,1]$ by dividing by the maximum length (i.e., 4.0 in OP100).
+For OP and AOP, we keep track of the remaining maximum length at time $t$, and $C_t$ represents the remaining routing length that can be moved, and we normalize it to $[0,1]$ by dividing by the maximum length (i.e., 4.0 in OP100 and 1.0 in AOP100).
 The setting is the same as AM~\citep{kool2019attention}.

-For PCTSP and SPCTSP, $C_t$ is the remaining prize to collect, and we do not provide any information about the penalties, as this is irrelevant for the remaining decisions, following~\citet{kool2019attention}.
+For (A)PCTSP and (A)SPCTSP, $C_t$ is the remaining prize to collect, and we do not provide any information about the penalties, as this is irrelevant for the remaining decisions, following~\citet{kool2019attention}.
+For the problem state, we provide an ablation study in Appendix \ref{append:ablation_constraints}.